digwit678/DIGCREAT_AUDIO_PROCESSION/README.md

 ## Training

+DDSP achitecture is based on a transformer network.
 That´s where the ddsp library comes in: it offers sound modules (synthesizers) which are differentiable and therefore can use back propagation to tune their synthesizer parameters (analog to recreating a sound on a synthesizer) and do not learn as much bias as the other models by the help of deep specialized and structured layers.
 Thanks to specialized layer types we have ***faster training of autoencoders*** and therefore quick feedback, which offers a *more instrument like workflow* than iterating for 16 hours of training until you can implement further changes.

 ### Training of autoencoders